-- (2) The core member shall have current proposals for doctoral research topics, based on which (s)he shall responsibly manage and provide assistance to the doctoral student working on such research topic, including in preparing for the award of the doctoral degree. - (3) The core member shall also conduct ongoing scientific activities and regularly publish the results of his/her research (in scientific publications, journals, independent volumes, and at conferences held in Hungary and abroad).
-This publication activity shall be checked on the basis of the publications in the Database of Hungarian Scholarly Works (MTMT).
+(2) The core member shall have current proposals for doctoral research topics, based on which (s)he shall responsibly manage and provide assistance to the doctoral student working on such research topic, including in preparing for the award of the doctoral degree.

+(3) The core member shall also conduct ongoing scientific activities and regularly publish the results of his/her research (in scientific publications, journals, independent volumes, and at conferences held in Hungary and abroad).
+This publication activity shall be checked on the basis of the publications in the Hungarian Science Bibliography (MTMT).